MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/how-to/protect-ios-android-mam-intune.md

 ## Scenario

 There are scenarios when just user authentication may not be sufficient to protect certain resources.
-The device that accesses it should also be compliant as per policies defined in Intune.
+The device that accesses it should also be compliant as per policies defined in InTune.

 Azure Active Directory (Azure AD) ensures that the access token is not issued till the device is compliant as per the conditional access policy.
-This page explains how a resource can be reached by MSAL.NET while being protected by Intune [Mobile Application Management (MAM)](/mem/intune/fundamentals/deployment-guide-enrollment-mamwe).
+This page explains how a resource can be reached by MSAL.NET while being protected by InTune [Mobile Application Management (MAM)](/mem/intune/fundamentals/deployment-guide-enrollment-mamwe).

 ## Overview of the system configuration